Gertrude Oforiwa Fefoame: Accomplishments and Awards

-Career life
+Career

 As at 2018, she had worked extensively for 28 years in both local and international front to better the lives of persons with disabilities.
 In 2018, she was appointed through election to the United Nations committee on the Convention on the Rights of Persons with Disabilities (CRPD).
+She is the Global Advocacy Advisor and lead person on disabilities and social inclusion with Sightsavers.